icarus-collapser1/LSB_Steganography/README.md

 ## How To Run :runner:

-:one: open terminal in `src` folder.
+:one: open terminal in `source` folder.

 :two: compile the program with this command:
 ``` sh